Energy Policy

 Synergies

-Coordination in the design of multiple policies to improve efficiency in their implementations and achieve optimal outcomes
+Coordination in the design of multiple policy elements to improve efficiency in their implementations and achieve optimal outcomes

 Example: